postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![New folder in Private Network](https://assets.postman.com/postman-docs/add-new-folder-api-network-overview-v9.jpg)

 Once you've created the folder, you can add APIs to get started.
-Make your API selection from the dropdown under **Select APIs** to add them to your Team's Private API Network.
+Make your API selection from the dropdown under **Select APIs** to add them to your team's Private API Network.
 You can select as many APIs you want to add to the Private API Network at one time.
 Select __Add API__.

 <img alt="Add API Modal" src="https://assets.postman.com/postman-docs/add-to-private-api-network-v9.jpg" width="400px"/>